maxims33/SpeakeasyGPT_Server/README.md

 IMAGES_PERSIST_DIRECTORY=Path to the directory where the image vector store is persisted.

-FACTORY_TYPE=Specifies the type of LLM factory to use (e.g., OPENAI, HUGGINGFACE, GOOGLE, BARD).
+FACTORY_TYPE=Specifies the type of LLM factory to use (e.g., OPENAI, HUGGINGFACE, GOOGLE).

 SD_URL=URL of the Stable Diffusion API endpoint for image generation (e.g., http://127.0.0.1:7860).